Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Wyoming Healthcare Power of Attorney
+FAQs about making a Wyoming Medical Power of Attorney

-A Wyoming Healthcare Power of Attorney is a legal document that grants a trusted individual the authority to make health-related decisions for you, such as refusing or requesting a specific medical treatment or procedure, if you cannot do so.
+A Wyoming Medical Power of Attorney is a legal document that grants a trusted individual the authority to make health-related decisions for you, such as refusing or requesting a specific medical treatment or procedure, if you cannot do so.

 The person giving control is called the "principal," while the individuals or entities obtaining powers are known as the "agents."
 Suitable for Wyoming residents, our Power of Attorney for health care is made for use in Laramie County, Natrona County, Campbell County, and in all other parts of the state.
 All Wyoming Healthcare PoA forms from Rocket Lawyer can be personalized for your unique situation.
 Making this legal document will provide proof to medical providers and other parties that your agent(s) can make choices for you.